rackerlabs/rackspace-how-to/content/managed-operations/publish-to-sitecore-cloud.md

 ### Prerequisites

 - Ability to log in to your Sitecore content management website.
-For instructions see the "Sitecore Cloud content management site" section in [Sitecore Cloud portals and account management](/how-to/sitecore-cloud-portals-and-account-management/)
+For instructions, see the "Sitecore Cloud content management site" section in [Sitecore Cloud portals and account management](/how-to/sitecore-cloud-portals-and-account-management/)

 - Familiarity with [deploying to Sitecore Cloud using FTP](/how-to/deploy-to-sitecore-cloud-using-ftp/).
 If your content includes changes that depend on custom code, deploy your updated code before publishing new content.